Visit majormaps.vcu.edu for the online version with links.

 • Complete BUSN 499 Business Knowledge Exam.

-• Take MGMT 332, MGMT 333, MGMT 431, and MGMT 434 and be aware of all of their prerequisites to ensure you can complete them all in the final year.
+• Take MGMT 434 and be aware of its prerequisites to ensure you can complete the course by your the final semester.

 • Carry out globally-oriented research projects with multilingual faculty and international partners.